 What are the deliverables?

-This question may not get sufficient attention which may cause unnecessary ill will.
-Clearly tell the client what you will deliver to satisfy their needs.
-It may be presenting a half-dozen photographs for them to consider and deliver 2 images of their choice for use both on the Internet and also printed brochures.
-Be very clear on what they should expect.
+This question may not get sufficient attention which may cause unnecessary ill-will.
+Tell the client what you will deliver to satisfy their needs.
+It may be presenting a half-dozen photographs for them to consider and deliver two images of their choice for use both on the Internet and also in printed brochures.
+Be very clear about what they should expect.
 Some assignments may have a chargeable time component with no requirement for the client to buy any of the images.
 You need to clearly articulate them in the proposal that you and the client sign before you click the shutter.

 On setting the bottom line of your work, don’t shortchange yourself.
 Inquire about, do research on the going rates for certain types of work.
 Equally important is what you deliver the client, a set of photographs they can use any way they want or for specific uses a given number of times.
 Of course, I will be glad to deliver the images for the client to use however they want so long as they are willing me to pay for that privilege.
 But again, this is not my livelihood!